 MedlinePlus Genetics provides information about Lung cancerMore About This Health Condition

 Several related conditions caused by mutations in the PTEN gene, including Bannayan-Riley-Ruvalcaba syndrome and Cowden syndrome, are often considered together as PTEN hamartoma tumor syndrome.
 The mutations that cause these conditions are present in cells throughout the body and are often inherited from a parent.
 Some of the mutations that cause PTEN hamartoma tumor syndrome lead to a defective version of the PTEN enzyme that cannot perform its function as a tumor suppressor.
 Other mutations prevent the PTEN gene from producing any enzyme at all.
 Without functional PTEN enzyme, cell division is not controlled effectively and damaged cells continue to divide inappropriately, leading to the development of hamartomas and other tumors.

 In some published case reports, mutations in the PTEN gene have been associated with Proteus syndrome, a rare condition characterized by asymmetric overgrowth of the bones, skin, and other tissues.
-However, many researchers now believe that individuals with PTEN gene mutations and asymmetric overgrowth do not meet the strict guidelines for a diagnosis of Proteus syndrome.
+However, many researchers now believe that individuals with PTEN gene mutations and asymmetric overgrowth do not meet the strict guidelines for a clinical diagnosis of Proteus syndrome.
 Instead, these individuals have a condition that is considered part of PTEN hamartoma tumor syndrome.
 One name that has been proposed for the condition is segmental overgrowth, lipomatosis, arteriovenous malformations, and epidermal nevus (SOLAMEN) syndrome; another is type 2 segmental Cowden syndrome.
 However, some scientific articles still refer to PTEN-related Proteus syndrome.